vmware-archive/projectmonitor/README.md

     curl -dfoo=bar localhost:3000/projects/update_projects -uadmin:password

 ## Display
 Just open a browser on `/`.
-The page will refresh every 30 seconds.
-When it refreshes, it shows whatever status was last fetched by the cron job.
-That is, a refresh doesn't cause the individual builds to be polled.
+The page refreshes every 30 seconds with the latest status fetched by the cron job or received via Webhook.
+That is, refreshing the page doesn't cause the individual builds to be re-polled.

 ### Layout

-The new layout consists of a grid of tiles representing the projects.
+The layout consists of a grid of tiles representing the projects.
 The number of projects that need to be displayed is determined automatically, but can also be set explicitly.
 There are views available for 15 tiles, 24 tiles, 48 tiles, or 63 tiles, and a 6-project view with larger tiles is coming soon.

 ### Tile colors
 Tiles are green for green projects, red for red projects, and light gray if the project's build server cannot be reached.
 If the build server is online but no builds have been run then the tile will appear in yellow.
+A pulsating tile indicates that a new build is currently in progress.

 ### Project Ticker Codes
 Each tile shows the project's brief ticker code.
 If not chosen explicitly, this will be the first 4 letters of the project.

 ### Build Statuses
 To the right of the ticker and name, each project lists the amount of time since the last build, followed by the build status history.
 The last 5-8 builds are displayed from left to right, in reverse chronological order -- the most recent build will be on the left and the least recent on the right.
 Successful builds are marked with a filled in circle, and unsuccessful builds are marked with an x.
-When a build is in progress a spinner is displayed instead of the time since the last build.

 ### Aggregate Projects
 Striped tiles indicate the aggregate status of several projects.
 Click on an aggregate project to see the status of its component projects.

 ### Pivotal Tracker Integration
 ProjectMonitor can display basic [Pivotal Tracker](http://pivotaltracker.com) information.
 When configured, the current velocity will be displayed, as well as a graph showing points completed for the current iteration and the past 9 iterations.
 To add this integration, you will need to add your Pivotal Tracker project ID and a Pivotal Tracker API key in the admin section.

 ### Admin Interface
 Click 'manage projects' at the lower right to edit project details.

 ## Tags
 You can enter tags for a project (separated by commas) on the project edit page.
 You can then have ProjectMonitor display only projects that match a set of tags by going to /?tags=tag1,tag2

 ## CI
 CI for ProjectMonitor is [here](http://travis-ci.org/pivotal/projectmonitor), and it's aggregated at [ci.pivotallabs.com](http://ci.pivotallabs.com)
 (that's an instance of ProjectMonitor, of course).

 ## Development
 The public Tracker project for ProjectMonitor is [here](http://www.pivotaltracker.com/projects/2872).

 To run tests, run: